tangentyh/notes-of-tan/docs/backend/redis-notes.md

    - related commands
      - `SAVE` — blocking
      - `BGSAVE` — non-blocking in a forked process, but reject other `SAVE`, `BGSAVE`, `BGREWRITEAOF` when executing
+     - `LASTSAVE` — the UNIX TIME of the last DB save executed with success

 1. AOF — append only file, text file format, recording write commands
    - steps